-In this post, I’m going to show you 15 Windows commands that are still great for troubleshooting and gathering system configuration details.
+In this post, I’m going to show you the best Windows cmd commands that every network and system administrator should know.

 The ping command tests network connectivity between two devices by sending ICMP echo requests.
 For example, computer A tests if it has connectivity to computer B by sending some packets back and forth.